castorini/daam/README.md

 # What the DAAM: Interpreting Stable Diffusion Using Cross Attention

+**Caveat**: the codebase is in a bit of a mess.
+I plan to continue refactoring and polishing until it's published.
+Please contact me (Raphael Tang) if you have any questions.

 In [our paper](https://arxiv.org/abs/2210.04885), we propose diffusion attentive attribution maps (DAAM), a cross attention-based approach for interpreting Stable Diffusion.
 Check out our demo: http://daam.ralphtang.com:8080.